Günther K.H. Zupanc: Editor of journals

-Zupanc was Editor of the Journal of Zoology (2007–11), and he has been Editor of the Journal of Comparative Physiology A since 2008.
-He has also edited special issues of several scientific journals, including Adult Neurogenesis: A Comparative Approach for Brain, Behavior and Evolution, Electric Fish: Model Systems for Neurobiology and Integrative and Comparative Neurobiology: Papers in Memoriam of Theodore H. Bullock (1915-2005) for Journal of Comparative Physiology A, Towards a Comparative Understanding of Adult Neurogenesis (jointly with Luca Bonfanti and Ferdinando Rossi) for European Journal of Neuroscience, and Adult Neural Stem Cells in Development, Regeneration, and Aging (jointly with James Monaghan and David L. Stocum) for Developmental Neurobiology.
-Zupanc served on the Editorial Advisory Boards of the journals Brain, Behavior and Evolution, Journal of Comparative Physiology A, and Journal of Neurorestoratology.
-He is currently a member of the Editorial Boards of Regenerative Medicine and Developmental Neurobiology.
+Zupanc was Senior Editor of the Journal of Zoology (2007–11).
+After 14 years of serving as Associate Editor of the Journal of Comparative Physiology A, he became its Editor-in-Chief in 2022.
+In this capacity, he is only the fourth chief editor of this journal, which was founded in 1924 by the later Nobel laureate Karl von Frisch.
+He is also a member of the Editorial Boards of Regenerative Medicine and Developmental Neurobiology.
+Zupanc has edited special issues of several scientific journals, including Adult Neurogenesis: A Comparative Approach for Brain, Behavior and Evolution, Electric Fish: Model Systems for Neurobiology and Integrative and Comparative Neurobiology: Papers in Memoriam of Theodore H. Bullock (1915-2005) for Journal of Comparative Physiology A, Towards a Comparative Understanding of Adult Neurogenesis (jointly with Luca Bonfanti and Ferdinando Rossi) for European Journal of Neuroscience, Adult Neural Stem Cells in Development, Regeneration, and Aging (jointly with James Monaghan and David L. Stocum) for Developmental Neurobiology, and Centennial Issue for Journal of Comparative Physiology A.